 They Grow.
 We Grow.

-So many thoughts in this journey of parenting.
+So many thoughts on this journey of parenting.
 They grow.
 They grow so fast.
-In the moments of sleepless nights and being overwhelmed in mid meltdown (theirs not mine) I couldn’t think past the desire for bedtime or for that tough stage to be done.
-Yes we get the advice of, “Honey enjoy this stage because they grow up fast.”
-In that moment of chaos we can’t possibly see the silver lining to enjoy that moment.
+In the moments of sleepless nights and being overwhelmed in mid-meltdown (theirs not mine) I couldn’t think past the desire for bedtime or for that tough stage to be done.
+Yes, we get the advice of, “Honey enjoy this stage because they grow up fast.”
+In that moment of chaos, we can’t possibly see the silver lining to enjoy that moment.
 To be honest, I don’t think it’s possible to stop…smile…close eyes… and breath in the enjoyment of a toddler of meltdown.
 Nope.
-Never happened for me.
-Maybe moments after we have all balanced out our emotions, but goodness not in that very moment.
+Never happens.
+Maybe moments after we have all balanced out our emotions, but definitely not at that very moment.
 When I see other parents going through tough moments in public, if I muster up the nerve to intrude, it’s with a smile and encouraging word of, “It gets better!
 It does get better” and continue on my way.
 Every parent needs encouragement.

 Soon after that stage comes the next, and the stages roll in and out, then one day they are full grown adults.